ScottLogic/blog/_posts/2024-03-23-message_types.md

  Any service that is responsible for sending the email or SMS has to have its own state so it can compare before and after values and see that the email changed rather than some other field like name.

-On the other hand if you had a single event saying "email changed" (with the new email on the event or available via API) then the processing service can be stateless.
+On the other hand, if you had a single event saying "email changed" (with the new email on the event or available via API) then the processing service can be stateless.

 In this case the consumer is actually much simpler with events but the problem for state messages can be negated by including a change list.